buddy77ra/buddy77ra/README.md

 ## 🧠 Fun Fact

-> _"The best way to learn to code is by building cool stuff — and doing it together."_
+> I learn best by doing — building projects and improving step by step.

 Thanks for stopping by!
 Feel free to reach out or say hi — I'm always up for a good chat. 🚀